What It REALLY Means If You’ve Been Diagnosed With Anxiety or Depression

 As the saying goes, you gotta name it to tame it.

 A diagnosis helps you know what you need to feel better.
-Maybe more emotional support?
-How about therapy?
-Or medication?
+More emotional support?
+Therapy?
+Medication?
 Perhaps some combination?

 This video clip speaks to the value of treatment.

 There are treatments available for anxiety and depression.